cursed-halo/ext_io_lib/README.md

 - `showCharArr();` has problems printing the memory location
 - `showXArr();` is just a demo function for now, and causes several issues with formatting
 - `getBoolArr();` has a hard time with any non `true` or `false` inputs and gives unexpected results
+- find algos are linear and need to be optimized